How to Identify Japanese Knotweed.

 - Mild conditions can extend the growing season from March to November.

-So, what does Japanese knotweed look like?
+What does Knotweed look like?

 If you’re unsure about identifying Japanese knotweed, use our free ‘ID My Weed’ service and send us a photo!
 If you’re sure that you have Japanese knotweed, simply Book a Survey here or give us a call on 0203 174 2187 or 01202 816 134.